 Of course, Enid Street Community garden is a gigantic example of turning ordinary spaces into green growing living spaces!
 Although, almost any vacant or unused space can be suitable for a community garden.
 Sometimes all that is needed is to approach the town or city council for approval.
 Our community garden happens to be part of a residential property that is taken care of a company similar to Trugreen Florida that offer their services to the majority of the States across the US of A.

 The garden is in the process of getting started, and it’s getting there fast!
 We just received our official ‘incorporation’ status, which means that we can now collect donations and funds from local businesses and grants.
 We also have filled all of the front yard garden beds and placed plants in most of these beds.
 The back yard garden beds (where the bulk of the community garden will operate) are in the process of being constructed and will be filled with horse poo soon!
+Unfortunately, what with all of the garden beds that we have in our yard, we don’t have enough room for some garden decking (which is something that I’ve always wanted).
+When the time comes, we’ll have to have a look for somewhere similar to this decking uk supplier to provide us with the materials that we need.
+Who knows, we might even be able to put the plants that we’ve grown now on it, (if they survive for that long).

 (For those people residing in or near Tweed Heads, NSW (you can also be a resident of Queensland) who are interested in participating in the garden at any level, from owning a plot to helping with the finer workings, please leave a comment below or email me and we will be in contact with you!)